adsharma/adsharma.github.io/_posts/2024-11-24-duckdb-wikidata-compression.md

 # Compressing Wikidata Using DuckDB

-Wikidata publishes a 40GB blob called [latest-truthy.nt.bz2](https://dumps.wikimedia.org/wikidatawiki/entities/latest-truthy.nt.bz2)every two days.
+Wikidata publishes a 40GB blob called [latest-truthy.nt.bz2](https://dumps.wikimedia.org/wikidatawiki/entities/latest-truthy.nt.bz2) every two days.
 This is the largest publicly available human knowledge base as a graph.
-For someone interested in following changes to this graph, we present a way to consume 8x less network bandwidth.
+For someone interested in following changes to this graph, we present a way to consume *8x* less network bandwidth.

 The file contains "statements" known to be true.
 Let's examine the first node in the dump: Q31 (Belgium).